mshemadarshini/dxc-digitalexplorer/training/Roadmaps/RoadmapCanvas.md

 - Client Value Chain :information_desk_person: You can copy and move a trend between client value chains
 - Innovation Level : defines the innovation level this trend will have
 - Business Areas : defined the business area this trend will impact within the clients environment
-- Focus Area : is this trend a focus area for DXC and the client and potentially included within a `client strategic initiative`?
+- Focus Area : is this trend a focus area for DXC and the client and potentially included within a `client idea`?

 <br>
 Once you have completed the canvas, select `save and view` to view the roadmap output<br>
 <br>
-:bulb: The Agenda canvas will automatically save every 15 minutes<br><br>
+:bulb: The Roadmap canvas will automatically save every 15 minutes<br><br>
-:high_brightness: Aim for a maximum of 12 trends within each client value chain, any more and you may wish to split the value chain or roadmap into multiple parts.<br>
+:high_brightness: **Aim for a maximum of 12 trends within each client value chain, any more and you may wish to split the value chain or roadmap into multiple parts.**<br>

 ## [Next - The Roadmap Output](RoadmapOutput.md)